 - Contraceptive Patch: Effectively a combined pill in patch form, patches require a prescription and have a specific method to their usage that must be followed carefully for maximum efficacy to be retained; they are extremely effective, with failure rates of only 0.3% with perfect use, but are also subject to many of the same side effects that combined pill contraceptives have.

 - Contraceptive Injection DMPA: An injection akin to the use of progestin-only pill, it has the advantage of requiring application only once every three months and failure rate of just 0.2% with perfect use, but is disadvantaged by the possible loss of bone density in the user, which may or may not return following discontinuation of use of this form of contraception.
 It is also, must like pills, patches and IUDs, ineffective at preventing STDs.

 It is recommended that before taking an emergency contraceptive you speak with a medical professional.
 At Obria, we are happy to speak with you about how this type of contraception works and what it could mean to your health.
-Click on the emergency contraceptives below to find out more about each one.
 For additional information, view our locations to get in touch with an Obria staff member near you.